 - The criminal act led to serious injury.

 This means that in some contexts, it may not be possible to make a claim because there is a lack of proof that the criminal act caused your injury.
 One of our primary roles will be to establish if there are grounds for a claim and if so, to create a compelling case that proves the criminal act led to injury.

 If you are unsure if the circumstances of your criminal injury are grounds for a claim, please contact one of our criminal injury solicitors today who will take the time to listen to the details of your case and advise you of your legal options.

-How Lavelle’s serious injury Solicitors can assist you in bringing a claim
+How Lavelle Partners injury solicitors can assist you in bringing a claim

-- Lavelle Solicitors have successfully managed many cases of criminal injury caused by the negligence of another party.
+- Lavelle Partners have successfully managed many cases of criminal injury caused by the negligence of another party.

 - From the first moment you speak to one of our solicitors, we will listen to your case carefully and with empathy and will only recommend advancing your case if we believe you have a valid case.